 The United States Coast Guard Cutter ALERT is the last 210-foot medium endurance cutter to have been constructed.
-The keel was laid on January 5, 1968 at the Coast Guard Yard in Curtis Bay, Maryland, and she was commissioned on Coast Guard Day, August 4, 1969.
+The keel was laid on January 5, 1968 at the Coast Guard Yard in Curtis Bay, Maryland, and she was commissioned on July 28, 1969.
 ALERT derives her name from the early 19th century sailing ship ALERT, which served in the Revenue Cutter Service under George Washington.
 ALERT has a long and distinguished record of Coast Guard service.
 Prior to being assigned to her present homeport of Astoria, Oregon, she was stationed at the Coast Guard Recruit Training Center in Cape May, New Jersey.
 She conducted fisheries conservation patrols in the North Atlantic as well as alien migration interdiction and drug enforcement operations in the Caribbean.

 In January of 1993, ALERT returned to her birthplace at Curtis Bay for refurbishments.
 These improvements include modernization of living and working quarters for the crew, installation of updated electronics systems, and redesign of major engineering and damage control spaces.
 The most visible alteration was the addition of the vertical exhaust stack just aft of the bridge.
 This replaced the horizontal stack system, which exited through the stern of the vessel.